6 servings or more

 - 6 whole cloves

-- 1 tablespoon fresh rosemary sprigs, stripped from the branch, packed to measure
+- 1 tablespoon fresh rosemary leaves

-- 2 large bay leaves
+- 2 fresh bay leaves

 - 3 tablespoons extra-virgin olive oil

-- 1 teaspoon kosher salt or less
+- 1 teaspoon kosher salt, plus more to taste

-- 1-1/2 cups dry white wine
+- 1½ cups dry white wine

-Rinse and dry the roast; leave the entire layer of fat on the top.
-Place it in the roasting pan and sprinkle salt on all sides.
-Pour on the olive oil and rub it all over the roast.
-Set the roast fat side up in the center of the pan.
+For the roast, arrange a rack in the middle of the oven, and preheat to 400 degrees.
+Rinse and dry the butt, leaving the entire layer of fat on the top.
+Place it in a roasting pan, and sprinkle the salt on all sides.
+Pour on the olive oil, and rub it all over the roast.
+Set the meat, fat side up, in the center of the pan.

 For the sauce, scatter all the chopped vegetables, the porcini, peppercorns, cloves, rosemary, and bay leaves into the pan around the meat.
 Drizzle with the olive oil, and season with the salt, tossing the vegetables around to combine.
 Pour the white wine and broth into the pan.
 The liquid should come up to about an inch on the sides of the meat; if not, add water as needed.

 Set the pan in the oven, and roast for an hour; then stir the vegetables and rotate the pan back to front.

 Roast for another hour or a little more (depending on the size of the roast).
 The internal temperature should be 170 degrees on an instant-read thermometer, and the meat should be browned all over with dark edges; the top (especially the fat) should be crisp and caramelized.
 There will still be a considerable amount of juices in the pan, and the vegetables should be cooked through and lightly browned.
 The roast is ready to serve now, unless you want to glaze it, in which case raise the oven temperature to 425 degrees and cook for an additional 15 minutes.